 C2.
 Your MassHealth services

-Some people who decide not to join a One Care plan may be able to join a different kind of plan to get their Medicare and MassHealth benefits together.
+Some people who decide not to join a Senior Care Options (SCO) plan may be able to join a different kind of plan to get their Medicare and MassHealth benefits together.

-If you are age 55 or older, you may be eligible to enroll in the Program of All-Inclusive Care for the Elderly (PACE) (additional criteria apply).
+If you’re age 55 or older, you may be eligible to enroll in the Program of All-Inclusive Care for the Elderly (PACE) (additional criteria apply).
 PACE helps older adults stay in the community instead of getting nursing facility care.

-If you are age 65 or older when you leave <plan name>, you may be able to join a Senior Care Options (SCO) plan.

-To find out about PACE or SCO plans and whether you can join one, call the SHINE Program (Serving Health Insurance Needs of Everyone) at 1-800-243-4636.
+To find out about PACE plans and whether you can join one, call the SHINE Program (Serving Health Insurance Needs of Everyone) at 1-800-243-4636.
 TTY users should call 1-800-439-2370.
 Keep getting your Medicare and MassHealth services and drugs through our plan until your membership ends.

 Your medical items, services and drugs until your membership in our plan ends